Yamaha YAS-108 review: Excellent choice despite budget competition

 Yamaha has been responsible for some excellent sound bars in recent years, and we were big fans of the $200 YAS-106.
 In 2016 it was one of our favorite sound bars for the money.
 A lot has happened in the two years since it was released, but the most important thing at the budget sound bar level can be boiled down to one word: Vizio.

 The performance of models like the Vizio SB3621N-E8 and SB362An-F6 is as good or better than the Yamaha for even more affordable prices.
-The new Yamaha YAS-108 has a lot more competition than earlier models.
+The new Yamaha YAS-108 ($200 at Amazon.com) has a lot more competition than earlier models.

 The YAS-108 has a lot to offer -- sweet design, useful features like HDMI and dual Bluetooth connectivity, and excellent sound quality.
 It's a slicker package than either Vizio sound bar and is sure to attract its own fair share of fans.
 The Vizios are cheaper and sound better, however.